-In 2018, MWA will continue partnerships with Montana Conservation Corps, Salish Kooetani College's Upward Bound, Montana Youth Challenge Academy and the Montana Academy.
-These crews will steward lands in the Lee Metcalf Wilderness, the Yaak, the Badger-Two Medicine and the Jewel Basin.
+In 2018, MWA continued partnerships with Montana Conservation Corps, Salish Kooetani College's Upward Bound, and Montana Youth Challenge Academy.
+These crews will improved trails in the Lee Metcalf Wilderness, the the Badger-Two Medicine and the Jewel Basin.
 We're grateful for their service and their commitment to public lands!

 Interested in having your youth group join a trail project?
 Review our Project Partner Guide or contact stewardship coordinator Sonny Mazzullo at email@example.com for more information.

-The Blackfeet Youth Conservation Corps Crew will be at it again in summer 2018!
+The Piikani Land Crew will be at it again in summer 2019!
 If you or someone you know are interested in joining, learn more at the Montana Conservation Corps website.

 Montana Youth Challenge Academy

 The Montana Youth Challenge Academy assists at-risk Montana youth in developing skills and abilities necessary to become productive citizens through focusing upon the physical, emotional, and educational needs of the youth within a highly structured, quasi-military environment using proven techniques of discipline and motivation to assist youth in turning their lives around.